makemeasurelearn/blank-repository/STYLE-GUIDE.md

     -   #### 4.2.1 Declaration Order[1](#521-code-declaration) and Grouping[2](#522-grouping)[3](#523-property-order)[3](#524-css-style- guides)
     -   NO ALPHA
     -   1. Positioning
+    -   Positioning comes first because it can remove an element from the normal flow of the document and override box model related styles.
     -   2. Box model (display, float, width, etc)
+    -   The box model comes next as it dictates a component's dimensions and placement.
     -   3. Typography (font, line-height, text-*)
+    -   Everything else takes place inside the component or without impacting the previous two sections, and thus they come last.
     -   4. Visuals (background, border, opacity)
     -   5. Misc (CSS3 properties)
     -   #### 4.2.2 Block Content Indentation